 In order to be eligible for acceptance into the program, the following criteria must be met:

-- MD or DO degree
+- MD or DO degree, or equivalent

 - US citizenship, permanent resident, or J1 Visa status (H1B Visa status only accepted under extraordinary circumstances)